 Vehicular manslaughter, vehicular homicide, or homicide by a vehicle – as it’s known in Pennsylvania – is a serious felony with dire consequences.
-Unfortunately, homicide by vehicle happens more often than you may think, and you should understand what to expect when sentences and punishments are handed down.
+These tragic events happen more often than you think, and if you’re facing charges, it’s essential to understand what to expect during sentencing and how to protect your rights.

-Pennsylvania penalizes two types of vehicular homicide.
-Both are felonies and could result in time in custody.
+In Pennsylvania, there are two main types of vehicular homicide.
+Both are felonies and can lead to prison time and other long-term consequences.

 Homicide by Vehicle